trixi-framework/TrixiParticles.jl/docs/src/overview.md

 for example fluid, structure, and boundary systems.
 A scheme typically comprises at least two files: a `system.jl` file and an `rhs.jl` file.
-The `system.jl` file defines the data structure that stores the particles of the scheme together with routines for allocation and main updates that do not involve particle interactions.
-The `rhs.jl` file contains the interaction terms between particles of the same scheme and between different schemes.
+The `system.jl` file defines the data structure that stores the particles of the scheme together with routines for allocation and main updates that do not involve the computation of forces from interactions between particles.
+The `rhs.jl` file contains these interaction terms between particles of the same scheme and between different schemes.